chumpro/eponec/README.md

 ## Programming style

 The eponec parsing mechanism is defined by the classes Parser and Matcher.
-To understand these, it is important to read the source code.
+To understand these please read the source code.

 ## One little quirk